Geng: The Adventure Begins: Plot

-At night, Tok Dalang talks about the Durian Ghost, and Badrol and Lim sleep, with Lim wanting to go to the bathroom.
+At night, Tok Dalang talks about the Durian Ghost, after which Badrol and Lim sleep, with Lim wanting to go to the bathroom.
 The next day, they go to Tok Dalang's durian orchard with Rajoo's wagon, with an impromptu musical number ensuing.
+The kids, along with Badrol and Lim, then arrived at Tok Dalang´s orchard.
 After Upin, Ipin and Rajoo ride a leaf, they find a fox-like creature named Oopet.
-Kak Ros, Badrol and Lim find them and at night, they go camping.
-A monster then chases them and they go to the cave, where they get chased by a snake monster and attacked by large leeches.
+Kak Ros, Badrol and Lim find them and at night, they go camping, which then Lim has to go to the bathroom again.
+They continued wandering through the woods, not knowing they already got lost when suddenly, a monster chased them and captured them both.
+The same monster then chases Ros, Upin, Ipin and Rajoo and Oopet.
+They go to a cave, where they get chased by a snake monster and attacked by large leeches.
 Tok Dalang, Opah, Muthu and Ah Tong then go to the orchard to find them.
-Oopet is then revealed to have been eating the durians.
-Oopet tells Rajoo to find his mother.
-Badrol and Lim get kidnapped by Uncle Singh (revealed to be disguised as the monster) to the cabin.
-Rajoo then sneaks to the cabin that Uncle Singh and Pak Mail have some plans for haunting the orchard.
-They manage to save Badrol and Lim and escape the cabin.
-Oopet tries to help his mother but Pak Mail catches him, with his mother then attacking Pak Mail and Uncle Singh for wanting to kidnap her son.
+The children then found a plateu with fireflies, and Oopet tells them his story.
+It is then revealed to have been the one who ate the durians.
+Oopet then tells the children to find his mother.
+Suddenly, they heard a scream, it was then revealed as Badrol and Lim who got kidnapped by the monster (revealed to be Uncle Singh) to the cabin.
+Rajoo then sneaks to the cabin that Uncle Singh and Pak Mail, along with Salleh have some plans for haunting the orchard He threw a rock, which hits the large cage where a large animal is in.
+Through various tricks, they manage to save Badrol and Lim and escape the cabin.
+Oopet tries to help his mother but Pak Mail catches him and threw him against the cage.
+Fueled by rage, Opet´s Mother then destroys the cage and the cabin before attacking the hunters for wanting to kidnap her son.
 They escaped, but his mother is chasing them.
-They go to the cave again and Oopet tells them to run while Oopet's mother is fighting the snake monster.
+As the hunters ran into the cave, the snake monster cornered them and they now stuck between the monster and Opet´s mother.
+The children catch up with them, and Oopet tells them to run while Oopet's mother is fighting the snake monster.
+Pak Mail and Singh then escaped through the portal during the conflict.
+Though gravely wounded, Opet´s mother managed to kill the snake monster and save the children.
+After which they tearfully say farewell to Oopet and his mother.

-They say farewell to Oopet, and Tok Dalang, Opah, and Muthu find Upin, Ipin, Badrol, Lim and Rajoo, with them the accusing Abang Salleh of following Mr. Singh's and Pak Mail's plans.
+Tok Dalang, Opah, and Muthu then found Upin, Ipin, Badrol, Lim and Rajoo, with them the accusing Salleh of following Mr. Singh's and Pak Mail's plans.
 Lim hands Rajoo his CD player and calls him, along with Upin, Ipin, Badrol and Kak Ros part of a "gang".
-In a mid-credits scene, we see Pak Mail and Mr. Singh roaming in Oopet's world, with them getting chased by a creature who looks just like Oopets mother.
+In a mid-credits scene, Mail and Singh roaming in Oopet's world, they found a similar creature like Opet and plan to sell it again, only for them getting chased and attacked by its mother.